 Things to Know Before Trying the Wayfair Shopping Cart Trick

-Before you try the shopping cart trick, be aware of these three facts:
+Before you try the shopping cart trick, keep the following in mind:

-1. If you have one, you have to turn off your pop up blocker before you attempt the Wayfair shopping cart trick.
-An ad advertising the credit card will need to pop up for the trick to work, so if your ad blocker is on, you won’t have any luck.
-Cleaning your browser cache and history before attempting can also help you avoid glitches.
+- If you have one, you will need to turn off your pop-up blocker before you attempt the Wayfair shopping cart trick.
+An ad for the store’s credit card will need to pop up for the trick to work.
+You can also avoid glitches by cleaning your browser cache and history before attempting the trick.

-2. If at any point in the process you are asked to fill in your entire social security number, exit out immediately and do not proceed.
-Usually, when the application is not going to do a hard pull on your credit history, you should only be asked for the last four digits of the number.
+- If at any point in the process you are asked to fill in your entire Social Security number, you should exit out immediately.
+Usually, when the application requests the full number, it will result in a hard credit pull.
+For approval with a soft credit pull, you should only be asked for the last four digits of the number.

-3. The Wayfair shopping cart trick won’t work if you previously opted out of receiving credit card offers.
+- The Wayfair shopping cart trick won’t work if you previously opted out of receiving credit card offers from the store.
 Call (888) 567-8688 or visit www.optoutprescreen.com to opt back in.

 How to Do the Wayfair Shopping Cart Trick

-Register for a store account on the Wayfair website by holding your mouse over “account” in the top right corner and then selecting “create an account” from the resulting pop-up.
-Then follow the instructions for the registration.
+You will first need to register for a store account on the Wayfair website (paid partner link).
+Simply hold your mouse over “Account” in the top right corner and then select “Create an Account” from the resulting pop-up.
+Then, follow the instructions for the registration.

 Select an item and add it to your cart.
-You won’t need to purchase the item but you do need an item in your cart for the Wayfair shopping cart trick to work.
-The system needs to think you’re planning to make a purchase in order to trigger an offer to sign up for their credit card.
+You won’t need to purchase the item, but you do need an item in your cart for the Wayfair shopping cart trick to work.
+The system needs to think you’re planning to make a purchase in order to trigger an offer to sign up for the credit card.

-Proceed through the checkout process by filling out your name and address just as you would do if you were actually trying to purchase the item, but stop before entering any payment information or pressing the purchase button.
-Be very careful when entering all the information and do not use autofill.
-All the information must match the information on your credit report exactly.
+Proceed through the checkout process by filling out your name and address just as you would do if you were actually trying to purchase the item, but stop before entering any payment information.
+Be very careful when entering all the information and do not use autofill — all the contact information must match the information on your credit report exactly.

-As you go through steps one through three, you should see a pop-ad asking you to sign up for a Wayfair credit card.
-As long as you’re asked to enter only the last four digits of your social security number, follow the steps in the ad for the application process.
+As you go through the steps detailed above, you should see a pop-ad asking you to sign up for a Wayfair credit card.
+As long as you’re asked to enter only the last four digits of your social security number, you can follow the steps in the ad to apply.

-If this process does not work, make sure you entered all your information correctly and exactly as it appears on your credit report, including small details such as your middle initial or matching address abbreviations.
-Then try again later.
+If this process does not work, make sure you entered all your information correctly and exactly as it appears on your credit report, including small details like your middle initial and any address abbreviations.
+Then, try again later.
 Once you’re done with the application, you can clear out your shopping cart.

 Is the Wayfair Shopping Cart Trick Right for You?

-Before you decide whether to try the shopping cart trick with Wayfair, remember that you’ll need to make your payments on time if you get approved.
-If you miss payments, you’ll go into (more) debt, and your credit score will go down.
-If you already have bad credit history, consider if getting another credit card is really right for you.
-Also remember that opening a new card, even without a hard pull on your credit, can initially lower your overall credit score.
-The age of your credit accounts is a factor used to calculate your credit score.
-However, if you can get the card and then make timely payments, this will improve your credit score over the long term.
+Before you decide to try the shopping cart trick with Wayfair, remember that you’ll need to make your payments on time if you get approved.
+If you miss payments, you will incur late fees and your credit score will go down.
+While making on-time payments is a way to boost your credit score, if you already have poor credit history, consider if it is worth it to open a new credit account and if there is a risk that you may become delinquent on your payments.
+Also, keep in mind that opening a new card, even without a hard pull on your credit, can initially lower your overall credit score.
+The average age of your credit accounts is a factor used to calculate your credit score, and opening a new credit card will lower this number.